Infrapink/calconv/README.txt

 (Note: Everyone else lists Nisan as the first month of the year, and Adar/Veadar as the last.
-This is for Jewish cultural reasons; however, Tishrei is the first month of the civil Hebrew calendar, as it is on 1 Tishrei that theyear number increments.
+This is for Jewish cultural reasons; however, Tishrei is the first month of the civil Hebrew calendar, as it is on 1 Tishrei that the year number increments.
 I have listed the months in this order to avoid confusion.
-Nisan is the first mont of the year in the Samaritan calendar).
+Nisan is the first month of the year in the Samaritan and Karaite calendars).

 Kurdish calendar:
 * Jejhnan